HananAIBuilds/docuchat-ai/README.md

 **Pipeline stages:**

-1. **Ingestion** — `file_loader.py` extracts raw text from the uploaded file.
+1. **Ingestion** - `file_loader.py` extracts raw text from the uploaded file.
-2. **Chunking** — the text is split into overlapping windows (size depends on file type).
+2. **Chunking** - the text is split into overlapping windows (size depends on file type).
-3. **Embedding** — each chunk is converted into a dense vector via Gemini's embedding model.
+3. **Embedding** - each chunk is converted into a dense vector via a HuggingFace-hosted sentence-transformer.
-4. **Indexing** — vectors are stored in an in-memory FAISS `IndexFlatL2` store.
+4. **Indexing** - vectors are stored in an in-memory FAISS `IndexFlatL2` store.
-5. **Retrieval** — the user's question is embedded and matched against the top-k closest chunks.
+5. **Retrieval** - the user's question is embedded and matched against the top-k closest chunks.
-6. **Generation** — Gemini's generation model answers using only the retrieved chunks as context.
+6. **Generation** - Gemini's `gemini-2.5-flash` answers using only the retrieved chunks as context.

 ---